Zola Taylor: Litigation

 Zola Taylor was a member of The Platters until 1962, when she was replaced by singer Barbara Randolph.
 Taylor was the second of Frankie Lymon's three wives.
 In 1984, on behalf of Emira Lymon, a lawyer and artists' agent sued to wrest the copyright of Frankie's hit song "Why Do Fools Fall in Love" away from the current owner.
 The case became confused when it looked like Lymon had a second and possibly a third widow.
 Elizabeth Waters claimed to have married Lymon in 1964 in Virginia.
 However, it turned out she had been married to someone else at the time.
 As Waters' claim went to court, Taylor claimed that she had been sexually active with Lymon as early as the "Biggest Rock 'n' Roll Show of 1956" tour.
 She claimed to have married Lymon in Mexicali, Mexico around 1965, but could not produce a marriage license.
 The first hearing, held in Philadelphia, was decided in favor of Waters being Lymon's first wife.
 Emira Eagle, his third wife, appealed and won a reversal based on her claim that she was Lymon's first wife.

 Accomplishments, death and legacy

 Taylor appeared with The Platters in the first rock'n'roll film, Rock Around the Clock.
 In 1990, Taylor was elected to the Rock and Roll Hall of Fame as a member of The Platters.
-Zola Taylor died in Riverside, California at age 69, from pneumonia, following a series of strokes.
+On April 30, 2007, Zola Taylor died in Riverside, California at the age of 69, from pneumonia, following a series of strokes.
 Taylor is portrayed by Halle Berry in the 1998 film Why Do Fools Fall in Love.